sidvin101/crowd_crush_detection/README.md

 ## Naive Approach
 - Regardless of the image, randomly places 30 points on a matrix the same size as the image and uses a Gaussian blob to predict a matrix
 - MSE of 0.1168
 - Good for this dataset, but it is not scalable.
+Plus, it is more accurate because it is heavily connected to how I acquired the ground truths

 ## Machine Learning Approach (SGDRegressor with Local Features)
 - For every image: